 Crew inside the descent module of the Soyuz MS-05 spacecraft.

-It contains two or three personally contoured couches where the cosmonauts recline for ascent, descent and landing.
+The Descent Module contains two or three personally contoured couches where the cosmonauts recline for ascent, descent and landing.
 Seats are facing controls and displays developed at OAO Fazotron-NIIR that are used for all critical flight activities.

-The reentry capsule is also equipped with an independent guidance, navigation and control system, that is less complex than the main system in the PAO module.
+The reentry capsule is also equipped with an independent guidance, navigation and control system that is less complex than the main system in the PAO module.

 Catherine Coleman, a member of Soyuz TMA-20 crew, inside the descent module, looking toward the right side of the capsule.
 The main flight control panel, sporting liquid-crystal displays is on the left.
 Credit: Roskosmos